crypto-org-chain/cronos-docs/cronos-play/getting-started_unreal/quick-start/dynamic-contract.md

 ## Send
-this is for modifying contract call. it needs `DefiWalletCoreActor` to sign the transaction.
+this is for modifying contract call. it needs `DefiWalletCoreActor` to sign the transaction. wallet should be restored before calling this function.

+to run smart contract which modify state, you can use this function.
+you need to restore wallet , because it needs to sign the transaction.

+call ths function `CreateDynamicSigningContract` to get DynamicContractObject.
+after getting dynamic contract object, call `SendDynamicContract`. you need function name and parameters to call the function. for function parameters, you need to encode it as json string.

+result is delievered as delegate, as json string.

 {% tabs %}
 {% tab title="Blueprint" %}